GoogleCloudPlatform/anthos-samples/anthos-bm-gcp-terraform/docs/quickstart.md

 #### Using Terraform

-- Deregister the cluster before deleting all the resources created by Terraform
+- First deregister the cluster before deleting all the resources created by Terraform
   ```sh
   # SSH into the admin host
   gcloud compute ssh tfadmin@abm-ws-001 --project=PROJECT_ID --zone=GOOGLE_CLOUD_ZONE